How is hypospadias treated?

 With over 30 years of clinical experience and 20 years in Paediatric Urology, Professor Mushtaq is also a leading pioneer in paediatric minimally invasive urologic surgery in the UK.
 He is highly proficient in the techniques of nephrectomyadrenalectomypyeloplasty and orchidopexy, and is also able to provide cutting-edge surgical treatment for complex urological disorders such as bladder exstrophy and epispadias.
 He is a world-renowned reconstructive surgeon, providing life-changing treatment to children with congenital urinary tract disorders, such as spina bifida, neuropathic bladder and posterior urethral valves.

-He has played a major role in the training of most of the currently practicising paediatric urologists in th UK, Europe, Central and East Asia.
-He takes his expertise to help children in many parts of the world, such as Greece, Czech Republic, Russia, Kazakhstan, Uzbekistan, Pakistan, Slovakia and Germany.
+Professor Mushtaq has played a major role in the training of most of the currently practicing paediatric urologists in the UK, Europe, Central and East Asia.
+He sees patients from many parts of the world, such as Saudi Arabia, UAE, Kuwait, Bahrain, Greece, Czech Republic, Russia, and Germany.

 Further to his accomplished practice, Professor Mushtaq is an Honorary Senior Lecturer at the Institute of Child Health.
 He is actively engaged in clinical research and is the author of over 175 scientific publications in peer-reviewed journals, as well as more than 50 book chapters.
 His professional memberships, including the British Association of Paediatric Urologists, the European Society of Paediatric Urology and the International Paediatric Endosurgery Group, reflect his long-standing reputation and contributions to the field of paediatric urology.